josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🪞_there_is_no_correct_way_to_be_a_queen.md

 ---

-## ⚖️ IV.
-The Queen Is Rarely Judged As An Individual
+## ⚖️ The Queen Is Rarely Judged As An Individual

 Public reactions to queenship frequently reveal more about:
 - the population,